populse/mri_conv/README.md

 # Release history

+    06/09/2019 : Version 19.6.1a
+	Features added:
+	  - Philips : possibility to launch MRI File Manager by script in windowless mode (see section 'Launching of the software' in this page).
+	Bug fixed:
+	  - Philips: image order problem in some sequences 5D fixed.

+<p></p>

     29/08/2019 : Version 19.6.0a
 	Features added:
 	  - Bruker : possibility to launch MRI File Manager by script in windowless mode (see section 'Launching of the software'    in 'Installation' page).